One of our food system’s greatest challenges is meeting increasing global demand for food while decreasing its environmental footprint.

 Food loss waste intensity reduction

-Science-based target Scope 1 & 2 emissions absolute reduction (CO2e)
+Science-based target absolute Scope 1 & 2 emissions increase (CO2e)

 Science-based target Scope 3 emissions intensity increase (CO2e)